Dominilk01/FastBoard/README.md

 ## ViaBackwards compatibility

+### On server versions above 1.13 with clients pre 1.13

-When using ViaBackwards on a post-1.13 server with pre-1.13 clients, older clients may receive incomplete lines.
+On a post-1.13 server with pre-1.13 clients, older clients may receive incomplete lines.
 To solve this problem, you can override the `hasLinesMaxLength()` method and return `true` for older clients.
 For example, using the ViaVersion API:
 ```java